Top 5 Cybersecurity Tips for Campaigns

 3. Use two factor authentication on all accounts.
 2fa.directory makes that easy.

-4. Use a password manager such as 1Password (free for campaigns) to store passwords, generating a unique random string for each account.
+4. Use a password manager such as 1Password to store passwords, generating a unique random string for each account.
 Not only will this make you safer, it will make logging into websites much easier.

 5. If using Gmail or Google-hosted email, and you already have two factor set up, consider Google Advanced Protection.